wdt-dev/weigandt-gpt-slack-bot/README.md

 ## Features
 - Works with GPT 3.5-turbo API by default, but you can use GPT 4 API if you have access to
-- Can answer using general GPT data, or you can configure Pinecone +
 - Most things are configurable by .env file parameters
 - Docker compose boxed solution (simple start)